ADEA Enid A. Neidle Scholar-in-Residence Program

 - How will this experience help the applicant’s institution, ADEA, and its membership?

-- a letter of recommendation from the applicant's Dean or chief administrative officer specifying how the fellowship would benefit the institution and the applicant and agreeing to pay her salary and fringe benefits for the duration of the ADEA residency experience
+- A letter of recommendation from the applicant’s dean specifying how the fellowship would benefit the institution and the applicant and agreeing to pay her salary and fringe benefits for the duration of the ADEA residency experience.

 Notification Date and Award Announcement

-Applicants for the Enid A. Neidle Scholar-in-Residence Program received telephone interviews immediately prior to the 2014 ADEA Annual Session & Exhibition, March 15-18, 2014 in San Antonio, Texas.
+Applicants for the Enid A. Neidle Scholar-in-Residence Program will receive a telephone interview immediately prior to the 2016 ADEA Annual Session & Exhibition, March 12–15, 2016 in Denver, CO.

 Dr. Ethel Harris, Meharry Medical College School of Dentistry